MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 In total we have implemented 14 tests.
 We are testing the `data.py` script, the `model.py` script and the `train.py` script.
-These scripts are the most critical scripts in our pipeline and have calls to several other scripts (e.g., the `model.py` imports classes from `gnn_layers.py`, `gnn_decoders.py`, and `node_embeddings.py`).
+These scripts are the most critical scripts in our pipeline and have calls to several other scripts (e.g., the `model.py` imports classes from `gnn_layers.py`).

 * The `test_data.py` checks whether the data is available and has been formatted correctly (e.g., the existence of the data and the shape of x features and edge features).
-* The `test_model.py` checks whether the shapes of the encoder, gnn_layer, and decoder works and also puts these three elements together into a transformer to check that the shapes works here as well.
+* The `test_model.py` checks whether the shapes of the encoder, gnn_layer, and decoder works and also puts these three elements together into a transformer.
 * The `train_model.py` checks is the `TrainModel` instance can be initialized with a given example of a configuration file.

-The test coverage is around 42% of the code which is in the lower end.
-However, the most critical parts are covered (including testing the GCN and all elements used to build it, and the `TrainModel` class which is by far the largest and most important class in the code).

 ### Question 8